KIT-FAST/modalAnalysis-OMA-EMA/README.md

 [GNU General Public License v3.0 only" (GPL-3.0)](LICENSE.txt) © [raphajaner](https://github.com/raphajaner)

 ## Reference
-This repository was built in following Bachelor's thesis at KIT, Germany:
+This repository was built in a Bachelor's thesis at KIT, Germany and can be downloaded [here](https://publikationen.bibliothek.kit.edu/1000156492).
+The thesis is written in German.
 ```git
 @thesis{Trumpp2017_1000156492,
     author       = {Trumpp, Raphael},